charlotterao0987/Charlotte_Rao/part2.md

 1. Unclear parts: the ending of KWC.
 Housing crisis graph.
 The connection between the graph and context.
 2. Graph need to be improved: density graph (can be misundertood as the size?) change to a better way to show population density
 3. too much text + no background color--> use dark color to set the tone

+## (3) Revised wireframes / visualizations / storyboards based on what you heard